-If your child has been diagnosed with a permanent hearing loss, your audiologist will refer you to Hearing Australia.
+If your child is younger than 7 and has been diagnosed with a permanent hearing loss, with your permission, your audiologist may refer you to Hearing Australia.

-To learn more about the access criteria for children with hearing loss refer to our guidelines – applying to the NDIS .
+To learn more about the eligibility criteria for children with hearing loss, refer to our guidelines – applying to the NDIS .

 What happens next?

-If they are eligible a specialist NDIS planner will contact you within two weeks to support you to develop your child's first NDIS plan.
-This plan will include a reasonable and necessary level of funding for supports your child is assessed as needing.
-Once approved, you can use this funding straight away with the providers you choose.
+A specialist NDIS planner will contact you within two weeks to discuss and approve your child's NDIS plan.
+This plan will include a reasonable and necessary level of capacity building funding for supports.
+Once approved, you can use your NDIS-funded supports straight away with the providers you choose.

-If you live in an area that does not have an early childhood partner, contact us or call 1800 800 110.
+If you live in an area that does not have an early childhood partner, an NDIS planner will make

 For more about supports for your child, visit our guides for understanding supports for children who are deaf or hard of hearing .